 HOW are court forms served?

 There are 3 ways to serve your filed Plaintiff’s Claim (Form SC-100):

 - Personal service.
-(A person 18 or older who is not involved in this case takes copies of the forms and delivers them to the defendant him- or herself.)
+A person 18 or older who is not involved in this case takes copies of the forms and gives them to the defendant.